edgarcltop/torch/README.md

 ## Overview

-*TorchLens* is a app for doing exactly two things:
+*Torch* is a app for doing exactly two things:

 1) Easily extracting the activations from every single intermediate operation in a PyTorch model—no modifications needed—in one line of code.
 "Every operation" means every operation; "one line" means one line.